mojowill/Mojo-Gallery/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Minor change to sort out file and folder structure

 = 0.4 =
 * Added front end templates and template checks
 * A number of big improvements to how front end is rendered